 |Minimum Order||None||Small Order Fees vary by city.
 Typically $2 for subtotals less than $10 or $3 for subtotals less than $15.|

 |Uses Surge Pricing?||Yes||Yes|

 |Reviews on App Store||Rating: 4.8 – 3,072,054 reviews||4.8 – 1,520,211 reviews|

 |Special Promo Offers||$0 delivery fee on first order||Save $7 on first order of $14 or more with code eats-haleyy303ue|

 DoorDash was founded in 2013 by three college students at Stanford University.

-It’s one of the first food delivery services to actually perform their own deliver, employing an army of “Dashers” to transport meals from restaurants that usually don’t deliver on their own.
-Fun Fact: To test out their delivery process, co-founders Andy Fang, Stanley Tang and Tony Xu delivered the first 200 orders themselves.
+It’s one of the first food delivery services to actually perform their own delivery, employing an army of “Dashers” to transport meals from restaurants that usually don’t deliver on their own.
+Fun Fact: To test out their delivery process, co-founders Andy Fang, Stanley Tang, and Tony Xu delivered the first 200 orders themselves.